rumpl/gc/README.md

 An implementation of the [Baby's first garbage colector](http://journal.stuffwithstuff.com/2013/12/08/babys-first-garbage-collector/).

 This is a simple mark and sweep garbage colector.
 Making it just for the fun of it.
+And boy was it fun!

 ## LICENSE